 Thinking of becoming a licensed financial professional?
-You’ll likely have to take one – or several – licensing exams.
-The Series 63 exam focuses on a financial professional’s ethical and fiduciary obligations.
+You’ll likely have to take one, if not several, licensing exams.
+The Series 63 exam is one of the popular exams and it focuses on a financial professional’s ethical and fiduciary obligations.
 Read on to learn who should hold a Series 63 license and what the exam entails.
 If you’re looking to find a financial advisor yourself, use SmartAsset’s free matching tool to find one.

 Series 63 Exam Definition